 Step 2: Choose Your Radio

-For this project almost any radio dc powered will work an usb one is best but in the video from the end of this tutorial i used a 9v dc radio powered with 7.2v at 0.10A and you can go as low as 5v you have to adjust your panel accourdind to your panel we did manage to find this 6v 1w panel but the ratings are overated but is gonna do the job.First picture is the plus + and the minus - of the radio this is the only tricky part to find the terminals of the radio because any radio have the pins +/- in different possition but tested with a 9v battery the easy waynormally (but not a rulle) is the diagonal terminals.
+For this project almost any radio dc powered will work an USB one is best but in the video from the end of this tutorial i used a 9v dc radio powered with 7.2v at 0.10A and you can go as low as 5v you have to adjust your panel according to your panel we did manage to find this 6v 1w panel but the ratings are overrated but is gonna do the job.The first picture is the plus + and the minus - of the radio, this is the only tricky part to find the terminals of the radio because any radio has the pins +/- indifferent position but tested with a 9v battery the easy way normally (but not a rule) is the diagonal terminals.